GoldbergLab/manualObjectTracker/Documentation/UserManual.md

     - Otherwise, you can skip this step to use the default AnonymousUser.
 4. Manually segment the feature of interest in each random video clip. (see the [How to annotate](#How-to-annotate-a-video) section)
     - In this mode, the “center” frame of the clip, which should be the one to initially load, is the only one you should manually segment.
 You do not need to segment any of the other frames, as they are only there to help visually identify the feature through motion.

+## Output format
+The annotations are saved to disk in .mat files, each containing a struct with the annotation data.
+The data structure is as follows:

+outputStruct: class struct 1 x 1
+  Fields
+	videoFile: class char 1 x 57 = name of the video file that this annotation corresponds to
+	videoSize: class double 1 x 3 = video size (H x W x N)
+	ROIData: class struct 1 x 1 = struct holding all annotation data Fields
+		AnonymousUser: class struct 1 x 1 = struct holding the annotation data for this user Fields
+			xFreehands: class cell 2 x N = x coordinates of points marked in "Freehand" mode for each frame
+			yFreehands: class cell 2 x N = y coordinates of points marked in "Freehand" mode for each frame
+      xPoints: class cell 2 x N = x coordinates of points marked in "Point" mode for each frame
+			yPoints: class cell 2 x N = y coordinates of points marked in "Point" mode for each frame
+			xProj: class cell 2 x N = for backwards compatibility, not in use
+			zProj: class cell 2 x N = for backwards compatibility, not in use
+			absent: class logical 2 x N = boolean indicating if each feature is absent in each frame
+			stats: class struct 1 x 1
+			Fields
+				areaUnits: for future use
+				areaPixels: for future use
+				pixelScaleMeasurement: for future use
+				unitScaleMeasurement: for future use
+				scaleUnit: for future use
+	manualObjectTrackerVersion: class char 1 x 4 = manualObjectTracker version that created this file